codio-templates/Onboarding-Quick-Start/.guides/content/Your-first-project--e536.md

 1. In the main dashboard, choose **My Projects** in the left hand toolbar.

-2. Click the **New Project** button on the left.
+2. Click the **New Project** button.
 Codio projects always auto-save.

 ![Create a new project](.guides/img/newProject.png)